 Credit Stacking

-In October 2015, EPRI announced PDF (31 KB) $2 million in private and public funding that will expand the scope of the Project.
+In October 2015, EPRI announced (31 KB) $2 million in private and public funding that will expand the scope of the Project.
 Of this, the U.S. Department of Agriculture (USDA) awarded a $300,000 Conservation Innovation Grant to develop "credit stacking" of nutrient and greenhouse gas emission reductions.
 EPRI is additionally contributing $200,000.

 The Conservation Innovation Grant will be used to vet opportunities for creating greenhouse gas and nutrient credits using the same agricultural practice while considering concerns about double counting.
 For example, it may be possible to account for nitrous oxide (N2O) and nitrogen reductions from reduced fertilizer use and qualify them as greenhouse gas and nutrient reduction credits.